Start My Answer

 What Is EduCap?

-EduCap was initially founded by a Catholic priest in 1987 as a way to help students get the funding they needed to attend college in the District of Columbia.
+EduCap, colloquially known as Loan to Learn, was initially founded by a Catholic priest in 1987 as a way to help students get the funding they needed to attend college in the District of Columbia.
 Specifically, students who didn't qualify for government aid.
 They came here to take out loans for college and pay them back later.

 Father John Whalen designed his organization – not yet named EduCap – to get private funding for students who were otherwise unable to attend college.
 However, a year later, Catherine B. Reynolds came aboard as the chief accountant and changed the name to EduCap.

 All right; first things first.
-Now that we know what EduCap is all about, it gives us a better idea of how to deal with them.
+Now that we know what EduCap is all about, it gives us a better idea of how to engagae with them.
 As a buyer of student debt, EduCap has the unfortunate duty (fortunate in your case) of producing some very crucial evidence.

 First, they have to be able to show the court that they are now the legal owner of your debt.
 This means proving that they purchased your student debt from its original source and are now legally obliged to collect on it.